-Internet usage to research drug information doubles amongst people in north America -
+Internet usage to research drug information doubles among people in north America -

 Since 2005, the number of patients using the Internet to research prescription drug information has doubled to 102.3 million, according to a new study from Manhattan Research.
 In addition, health-related social media, in particular, has flourished in recent years with the increased popularity of online patient communities, social networking and health 2.0 applications.

 Depomed Inc claims its extended-release form of gabapentin reduced post-shingles pain-

 Depomed, Inc. Allegedly reported a successful late stage clinical trial of DM-1796, which is a drug intended to treat pain following the viral infection shingles.
 The company said that DM-1796 significantly reduced post-shingles pain compared to placebo after 10 weeks of treatment, and it plans to file for Food and Drug Administration approval by the end of March 2010.
 DM-1796 is an extended-release form of gabapentin, which is used to treat pain disorders and epilepsy.

 Number of doctors using e-prescriptions will rise to more than double in 2010-

 The number of physicians using electronic prescribing will have more than doubled in 2010,according to the e-prescribing network Surescripts.
 The company said more than 140,000 - 23 % of all office-based physicians, nurse practitioners and physician assistants in the United States are E-prescribing today.